vaadin/web-components/packages/vaadin-icons/README.md

 1. Install [polymer-cli](https://www.npmjs.com/package/polymer-cli): `npm install -g polymer-cli@next`

-1. When in the `vaadin-split-layout` directory, run `polymer serve`, after that you will be able to access:
+1. When in the `vaadin-icons` directory, run `polymer install --variants` to install Bower dependencies

+1. Run `polymer serve`, after that you will be able to access:

   - Polymer1-compatible version: http://127.0.0.1:8000/components/vaadin-icons/demo/
   - Polymer2-compatible version: http://127.0.0.1:8001/components/vaadin-icons/demo/

+Note that ports `8000` and `8001` could be different in your environment.

 ## License